ganlinlaomu/ganlinlaomu.github.io/README.md

-# ganlinlaomu.github.io
+# oooxxx.ml
-for nostr nip-05
+The world is crazy!